Relativistic correction of the Coulomb interaction in the local density approximation for energies and radii in doubly-magic nuclei: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-In this paper, the relativistic correction of the Coulomb interaction was introduced in Skyrme Hartree-Fock calculations using the local density approximation (LDA).
-The correction contains the Darwin term, the retardation, the spin-orbit interaction, and the spin-magnetic interaction, while only the first and second terms were considered in this paper because of the LDA.
+In this paper, the relativistic correction of the Coulomb interaction was introduced in Skyrme Hartree--Fock calculations using the local density approximation (LDA).
+The correction contains the Darwin term, the retardation, the spin-orbit interaction, and the spin-magnetic interaction, while only the first and second terms were considered in this paper because the remaining terms vanish in the LDA.

-It was found that the relativistic correction makes $ \nuc{Ca}{40}{} $ less bound by $ 0.4 \, \mathrm{MeV} $ and $ \nuc{Pb}{208}{} $ by $ 2.4 \, \mathrm{MeV} $, which are comparable with or even larger than the difference between the exact Coulomb exchange (exact-Fock), or its simplified treatment called the generalized gradient approximation (GGA), and the LDA (Hartree-Fock-Slater approximation) Coulomb exchange energies~\cite{LeBloas2011Phys.Rev.C84_014310,Roca-Maza2016Phys.Rev.C94_044313,Naito2018Phys.Rev.C97_044319,Naito2019Phys.Rev.C99_024309}, but with the opposite sign.
-Thus, once both the exact treatment and the relativistic correction are considered at the same time, even the sign of the total correction is not obvious, as was pointed out also in the context of atomic physics~\cite{Naito2020J.Phys.B53_215002}.
+It was found that the relativistic correction makes $ \nuc{Ca}{40}{} $ less bound by $ 0.4 \, \mathrm{MeV} $ and $ \nuc{Pb}{208}{} $ by $ 2.4 \, \mathrm{MeV} $, which are comparable with or even larger than the difference between the exact Coulomb exchange (exact-Fock), or its simplified treatment called the generalized gradient approximation (GGA), and the LDA (Hartree--Fock--Slater approximation) Coulomb exchange energies~\cite{ LeBloas2011Phys.Rev.C84_014310, Roca-Maza2016Phys.Rev.C94_044313, Naito2018Phys.Rev.C97_044319, Naito2019Phys.Rev.C99_024309}, but with the opposite sign.
+Thus, once both the exact treatment and the relativistic correction are considered at the same time, even the sign of the total correction is not obvious, as was pointed out also in the context of atomic physics~\cite{ Naito2020J.Phys.B53_215002}.
 In addition, since the desired accuracy of the nuclear EDF is $ 100 \, \mathrm{keV} $ order, the relativistic correction is often non-negligible, as well as the correction due to the density gradient.

 The correction was also compared with the vacuum polarization.
 Since the proton-number dependence of the vacuum polarization is stronger than that of the relativistic correction, these two contributions to the total energy are comparable in light nuclei, but the former dominates in heavy nuclei.
-This behavior is in contrast to atoms, in which the vacuum polarization is sub-dominant to the Breit correction~\cite{Eides2001Phys.Rep.342_63}.
-Although the contribution of vacuum polarization to the total energy is usually tiny, it is non-negligible to discuss mirror nuclei mass difference or the isobaric analog energy~\cite{Auerbach1983Phys.Rep.98_273,Roca-Maza2018Phys.Rev.Lett.120_202501,Naito2020Phys.Rev.C101_064311}, whereas the relativistic correction does not contribute to such properties.
+This behavior is in contrast to atoms, in which the vacuum polarization is sub-dominant to the Breit correction~\cite{ Eides2001Phys.Rep.342_63}.
+Although the contribution of vacuum polarization to the total energy is usually tiny, it is non-negligible to discuss mirror nuclei mass difference or the isobaric analog energy~\cite{ Auerbach1983Phys.Rep.98_273, Roca-Maza2018Phys.Rev.Lett.120_202501, Naito2020Phys.Rev.C101_064311}, whereas the relativistic correction does not contribute to such properties.